What are Court Ordered Drug Tests?

 Are You on Probation in Jacksonville?

 At Lockett Law, our Jacksonville criminal defense attorneys know that the consequences of a criminal conviction don’t end when you get out of jail.
 Probation is a very serious matter and you are required to remain drug-free and crime-free throughout your probation period.
 One small misstep could land you back in prison and with enhanced penalties and consequences.
 At Lockett Law, we can help you every step of the way – even during your probation.
-Call us today at (904) 667-0671 or fill out our confidential contact form.
+Call us today at (904) 441-5107 or simply contact us online by filling out our confidential contact form.
 We are ready to fight for your rights and your future.